 Great news for our members: the record of your professional development hours you have tracked in your member profile now shows how many ethics hours you have completed since 2016.
 Please check your NSCSW member account to review your hours.

-As you know, all social workers associated with the Nova Scotia College of Social Workers must complete five hours of professional development in social work ethics over a five year period.
+As you know, all active social workers associated with the Nova Scotia College of Social Workers must complete five hours of professional development in social work ethics over a five year period.
 This is in addition to your annual professional development requirement (i.e. 40 hours for most members).

 This requirement stems from a bylaw change at the 2014 AGM, and took effect in 2016.
 Any members who were registered before 2016 will have until December 2020 to complete their first five hours.
 Members who joined the College later will need to complete their hours within their first five years of registration.